apache/nuttx/configs/sama5d3x-ek/README.txt

   4. As mentioned above, FAT does work but (1) has some performance issues on writes and (2) cannot handle bad blocks.

+  5. As of 2015-09-29, this SAMA5D4-EK port appears to be broken.
+The SAMA5D3-EK port has not been retested but probably shares this fate.
+This breakage seems to be the consequence of adding SAMA5D2 support *after* NuttX-7.11.
+This will need to be fixed.

 AT24 Serial EEPROM
 ==================